CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: --detail

-    This option is used to display the detailed information for each SQL statements.
+    This option is used to display the detailed information for each SQL statement.
 Transaction ID, transaction user, and original SQL statements are displayed with the SQL statements for flashback.
     If the **--detail** option is not specified, only the SQL statements for flashback is displayed. ::

         cubrid flashback --detail demodb dba.tbl